bovee/latin/books/README.md

  - [Sonnenschein - Ora Maritima](sonnenschein_ora_maritima.md)

 [^1]: Macrons weren't modified/updated for books consisting only of prose.
-[^2]: Books are obtained from secondary sources such as Wikisource or Dickinson College Commentaries

 ## List of Unedited Books or In-Progress Books